-Lumics develops, manufactures, and markets semiconductor laser diodes, laser modules and diode laser systems for industrial, analytical and sensing, and telecom applications.
-The company has invented, patented and utilizes a novel manufacturing process for lasers diodes, which provides highest power density and reliability for high power laser diodes over a wide range of wavelengths from 800nm to 1100nm.
+Lumics develops, manufactures, and markets semiconductor laser diodes, laser modules and diode laser systems for medical & life science, industrial, analytical & sensing, and pumping & seeding applications.
+The company has invented, patented and utilizes a novel manufacturing process for laser diodes which provides highest power density and reliability for high power laser diodes over a wide range of wavelengths from 750nm to 2000nm.

 Lumics’ technology is particularly suited for high-power laser diodes.
-Consequently, it has experienced particular strong reception of its pump-laser modules in the growing market for high-power industrial Diode lasers.
+Consequently, it has experienced particular strong reception of its laser modules in the growing market for high-power medical and industrial diode lasers.

 Lumics chip technology

-The Lumics patent chip technology includes a proprietary laser diode facet passivation procedure.
-The chip design and the manufacturing process have been highly optimized over the last 8 years.
+The Lumics patented chip technology includes a proprietary laser diode facet passivation procedure.
+The chip design and the manufacturing process have been highly optimized over the last 20 years.
 The key features of the Lumics chip are summarized as follows: